Cheetah009/fictional-doodle/calcGIT/README.md

-All jucy stuff is in App.js and in its dependencies.
+All jucy stuff is in App.js and in dependencies within it.